hamidhandid/software_test_final_project/README.md

 # Software test course final project - Fall 2020

 ## Description
 This project is a calculator tester with Appium.
-The calculator that is used is the main calculator of Android 8.0 .
+The calculator that is used in this project, is the main calculator of Android 8.0 on an emulator with API 26 .

 ## Requirements
 * Java 8 or above.